 Musica Mundi School.
 A dream that became a reality.

-For numerous years, we, the founders of the Musica Mundi Course and Festival have believed that our mission in developing the musical and human potential of young talents from all over the world, should go even further.
+For many years, we, the founders of the Musica Mundi Course and Festival believed our mission to develop the musical and human potential of young talents from all over the world should go even further.

 A word from Musica Mundi School’s Ambassador – Mr. Maxim Vengerov

 Travelling around the world, meeting young exceptional musicians from all over the planet, I felt the urgent need in supporting these talents with the outmost professionalism and the highest human values, in order to help them to reach the summit of their own being!

 During the concert tours, one of my most important encounters was the Musica Mundi International chamber music course and Festival.